Eorror0/HIPPA-DGCN/README.md

-# HIPPA-DGCN
+# HIPPA-DGCN：Survival Analysis on Whole Slide Images via Hyper-Image Patches and Position-Aware Dense Graph Convolutional Networks
-HIPPA-DGCN: Survival Analysis on Whole Slide Images via Hyper-Image Patches and Position-Aware Dense Graph Convolutional Networks
+the code will be released soon